 If you need applying for assistance, you may have a friend, relative or someone else help you apply.
-Your Human Service Zone office or Great Plains Good Bank can also help you apply for assistance.

 You may also designate a person in writing or on the application to fill out the application, answer questions for you, give information at your interview, and buy your food with an Electronic Benefit Transfer (EBT) card.
 We will be able to share information with this person.